lvapeab/nmt-keras/examples/README.md

 ## TODO list

-- [ x ] Add a tutorial for building a NMT model with Keras.
+- [x] Add a tutorial for building a NMT model with Keras.

 - [ ] Document (with sphinx) the NMT-Keras library